twesigomwedavid/CypGen/README.md

 ### Running CypGen on the provided test dataset(s) using Singularity

 The following steps assume that;
-i.
-CypGen is the current working directory ii.
-Nextflow and Singularity are already installed.
+    - CypGen is the current working directory
+    - Nextflow and Singularity are already installed.

 ##### For execution on local machine or single cluster node